auth0/docs/articles/api-auth/grant/authorization-code.md

 ---
-description: Learn how to call APIs from regular web apps using the Authentication Code Grant.
+description: Learn how to call APIs from regular web apps using the Authorization Code Grant.
 topics:
   - authorization-code
   - api-authorization